CreativeComputing2035/syllabus/syllabus.md

 Create your webpage in HTML and CSS.
-Experiment with selectors such as float, clear, height, margin, padding, width, position,
+Experiment with selectors such as float, clear, height, margin, padding, width, position, [W3Schools Basic Box Selectors] (http://www.w3schools.com/cssref/default.asp#basic)

 Create a repository for your project.
 Upload a link to your repository on Canvas.

-Here is a starter file: [W3Schools Basic Box Selectors] (http://www.w3schools.com/cssref/default.asp#basic)
+Here is a starter file: [CreativeComputing2035/layout] (https://github.com/CreativeComputing2035/layout)

 ## Required Reading
 [*What is Code?*, Paul Ford] (http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/)